PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 Both GitHub and GitLab are massive software companies.
 They are both at the forefront of software development and DevOps, so maintaining best practices is important.
 Broadly, this means making the deployment of code safer and more consistent.

-In GitHub’s case, they frame this as "**lowering deployment risk**."
+In GitHub’s case, they frame this as "[lowering deployment risk](https://github.blog/2021-04-27-ship-code-faster-safer-feature-flags/#reducing-deployment-risk)."
 They want deployments to be risk-free.
 Putting new changes behind a flag lowers the risk of failing deployments.
 If there is an issue with a feature, you disable the flag rather than needing to roll back the entire deployment.

-In GitLab’s case, they have a "**progressive delivery mindset**."
+In GitLab’s case, they have a "[progressive delivery mindset](https://about.gitlab.com/blog/2019/08/06/feature-flags-continuous-delivery/)."
 They find feature flags are a great tool for incremental, continuous delivery, allowing them to separate deployment and rollout.
 This is especially valuable to them because deployment is inconsistent due to their self-hostability.
 Feature flags increase the speed of shipping changes as well as provide psychological safety for developers.

 ## When do they use feature flags?